Artificial leather: Manufacture

 Many different methods for the manufacture of imitation leathers have been developed.

 A current method is to use an embossed release paper known as casting paper as a form for the surface finish, often mimicking the texture of top-grain leather.
 This embossed release paper holds the final texture in negative.
-For the manufacture, the release paper is coated with several layers of plastic e.g. pvc or polyurethane, possibly including a surface finish, a colour layer, a foam layer, an adhesive, a fabric layer, a reverse finish.
+For the manufacture, the release paper is coated with several layers of plastic e.g. PVC or polyurethane, possibly including a surface finish, a colour layer, a foam layer, an adhesive, a fabric layer, a reverse finish.
 Depending on the specific process, these layers may be wet or partially cured at the time of integration.
 The artificial leather is cured, then the release paper is removed and possibly reused.

 A fermentation method of making collagen, the main chemical in real leather, is under development.

+Materials to make vegan leather can be derived from fungi, yeasts and bacterial strains using biotechnological processes.

 Historical methods

 One of the earliest artificial leathers was Presstoff.
 Invented in 19th century Germany, it was made of specially layered and treated paper pulp.
 It gained its widest use in Germany during the Second World War in place of leather, which under wartime conditions was rationed.
 Presstoff could be used in almost every application normally filled by leather, excepting items like footwear that were repeatedly subjected to flex wear or moisture.
 Under these conditions, Presstoff tends to delaminate and lose cohesion.

 Another early example was Rexine, a leathercloth fabric produced in the United Kingdom by Rexine Ltd of Hyde, near Manchester.
 It was made of cloth surfaced with a mixture of nitrocellulose, camphor oil, alcohol, and pigment, embossed to look like leather.
 It was used as a bookbinding material and upholstery covering, especially for the interiors of motor vehicles and the interiors of railway carriages produced by British manufacturers beginning in the 1920s, its cost being around a quarter that of leather.

 Poromerics are made from a plastic coating (usually a polyurethane) on a fibrous base layer (typically a polyester).
 The term poromeric was coined by DuPont as a derivative of the terms porous and polymeric.
 The first poromeric material was DuPont's Corfam, introduced in 1963 at the Chicago Shoe Show.
 Corfam was the centerpiece of the DuPont pavilion at the 1964 New York World's Fair in New York City.
 After spending millions of dollars marketing the product to shoe manufacturers, DuPont withdrew Corfam from the market in 1971 and sold the rights to a company in Poland.

 Leatherette is also made by covering a fabric base with a plastic.
 The fabric can be made of natural or synthetic fiber which is then covered with a soft polyvinyl chloride (PVC) layer.
 Leatherette is used in bookbinding and was common on the casings of 20th century cameras.

 Cork leather is a natural-fiber alternative made from the bark of cork oak trees that has been compressed, similar to Presstoff.